salrashid123/grpc_google_id_tokens/README.md

 This is a continuation of an article i wrote about [Authenticating using Google OpenID Connect Tokens](https://medium.com/google-cloud/authenticating-using-google-openid-connect-tokens-e7675051213b).
 That article specifically focused on how to get ID Tokens using a combination of
-_google-auth-*_ libraries and directly acquiring the token and applyting them to [gRPC](https://grpc.io/) clients.
+_google-auth-*_ libraries and directly acquiring the token and applying them to [gRPC](https://grpc.io/) clients.
 The specific advantage of using google auth libraries and Credentials they provide is the legwork of refreshing and applying them to grpc native receivers is a lot easier than manually fiddling with request interceptors.

 ## gRPC Authentication